barbeau/gpstest/ACCURACY.md

 You can set the ground truth location (i.e., your actual position) for tests in GPSTest several ways.

+Note that the input should always be in WGS84 to match GNSS data.
+If you have location information in an alternate datum (e.g., NAD83, NAVD88), it needs to be converted to WGS84 first.

+See the GPS World article ["Datums, feet and GNSS vectors: The 2022 NGS upgrade"](https://www.gpsworld.com/datums-feet-and-gnss-vectors-the-2022-ngs-upgrade/) for more information about conversions.

 ### Manual

 * Type in a latitude, longitude, and altitude (optional)